Treboder/FancyDogAPI/README.md

 # Getting Started
 Simple example demonstrating a REST service for a simple data class <Dog>.
-Implementation based on spring-boot-starter-data-jpa and spring-boot-starter-web
+Implementation based on spring-boot-starter-data-jpa and spring-boot-starter-web.
+Service is secured with [Spring Security](https://spring.io/blog/2022/02/21/spring-security-without-the-websecurityconfigureradapter)
+, using default credentials (basic auth)
+- user=user and
+- password=password.

-Navigate to http://localhost:8080/dogs to see the exposed dog microservice.
+Navigate to http://localhost:8080/dogs in a browser to see the exposed dog microservice (after logging in).
+When using Postman send GET request with Authorization type "basic auth", otherwise "401 Unauthorized" will be answered.

 ### Reference Documentation
 For further reference, please consider the following sections: